jnozzi/cocoadev.com/markdown/CriteriaSearchWindow.md

 ----

 Are you shifting up the rows before or after adding a new row?
 If after, then it will shift up the newly added row as well.
-Also, don't forget to resize the superview and the window. -- General/RyanBates
+Also, don't forget to resize the superview and the window. -- RyanBates

 ----

 Before I add the new row.
 And there's additional code that resizes the window.
-The superview is set in the NIB to auto-resize when the window resizes (it's an General/NSBox so I'm seeing it resize).
-The General/NSLog output seems to be reporting the right info (the positions of the rows before they are shifted) after I add two more rows:
+The superview is set in the NIB to auto-resize when the window resizes (it's an NSBox so I'm seeing it resize).
+The NSLog output seems to be reporting the right info (the positions of the rows before they are shifted) after I add two more rows:

 2004-04-25 18:50:08.322 myapp[6210] row 0 frame is at 0,40, size 587 by 40